top of page

 The Prokopos Lagoon.

+And the umbrella pines, those delicately sculpted trees, like characters from a fairytale, standing like silent guardians over my sleep.
 I watched their reflections in the water, gently swaying in the horizon, as if whispering messages thousands of years old.

 Messages of longing.
 Of calling.
 Of remembering.

-For the first time — without even knowing — I felt my soul had roots.
+For the first time, without even knowing, I felt my soul had roots.

 It was my “wow” moment.
 I can’t fully describe it, but I still feel the shiver along my spine, my whole skin alive with emotion.

 My mother often teases me that I haven’t yet found my roots.
+That I’ve changed too many houses, too many places.

 But I know now: